arend-lang/site/src/documentation/tutorial/PartI/records.md

 \func zzzz (z : Z) => Base'.A {z}
 {%endarend%}

-This means that the set of fields of a given class (or record) contain all fields declared in the class plus all the fields from the classes and records that it extends.
+This means that the set of fields of a given class (or record) contains all fields declared in the class plus all the fields from the classes and records that it extends.

 The record {%ard%}Z{%endard%} in the example above has four fields: {%ard%}Base.A{%endard%}, {%ard%}Base'.A{%endard%},